 Below are a few things you can do, in addition to traditional college savings accounts, to help your children pay for college without taking on a crippling amount of debt in the process.

 Shift Your Thinking Beyond Simple Savings Accounts

-Many families have no plan to save for college.
+According to Sallie Mae, 61 percent of families have no plan.
 Among those who are saving for college, many only have general savings accounts rather than specific college savings plans.
 It is true that some savings is better than none, a general savings accounts does not offer the kinds of benefits you’ll find with the following types of college savings plans.

 - 529 Plans

 - UTMA Accounts

 - Coverdell Education Savings Accounts (ESAs)